aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/500-logs.md

 weight = 500
 +++

+## Viewing CloudWatch logs for our Lambda function

 The first thing to do is to go and look at the logs of your AWS Lambda function.
 There are many tools that help you do that like [SAM CLI](https://github.com/awslabs/aws-sam-cli) and [awslogs](https://github.com/jorgebastida/awslogs).
 In this workshop, we'll show you how to find your logs through the AWS console.

-1. Open the [AWS Lambda console](https://console.aws.amazon.com/lambda/home).
-Make sure you are connected to the correct region.
+1. Open the [AWS Lambda console](https://console.aws.amazon.com/lambda/home) (make sure you are connected to the correct region).
-2. Click on the "HitCounter" Lambda function:
+2. Click on the __HitCounter__ Lambda function:

     ![](./logs1.png)